#GivetoGain

 We will continue to support women and girls worldwide in their pursuit of enhanced representation, financial stability, and improved access to education and healthcare.

-Let's #AccelerateAction and thrive together!
+Let's #GivetoGain and grow together!

-Action accelerates change, are you ready to
+Are you ready to

-Strike the #AccelerateAction pose and
+Strike the #GivetoGain pose and

 click submit to share your photo!